This webpage features the most noteworthy marijuana statistics in the United States.

 Over the years, marijuana legalization has become a hot topic of debate in U.S. politics.
-Currently, you can legally use marijuana recreationally in 10 states (20% of the nation).
+When it came to the question of recreational marijuana legalization, there was a division amongst individuals.
+However, many states have already legalized the drug for recreational use.
+Currently, you can legally use marijuana recreationally in 18 states (36% of the nation).
 The rise of marijuana for medical use has contributed greatly to the increasing acceptance of the drug.
-Almost 30 states (56% of the country) have legalized medical marijuana.
+36 states (72% of the country) have legalized medical marijuana.
 More and more people are using the drug as the social stigma attached to it diminishes.

-Analytic results predict that the legal marijuana industry could be worth $50 billion by 2026.
+- Analytic results predict that the legal marijuana industry could be worth $50 billion by 2026.

 Despite the widespread usage and acceptance of marijuana, as well as its legalization in parts of the country, marijuana arrests sill account for a high number of arrests.
 According to the ACLU’s original analysis, marijuana arrests now account for over half of all drug arrests in the United States.